kgoess/dance-scheduler/README.md

    "Development" section above, that will generate new the perl code.
 4) Update the relevant files in the "schemas/" directory.
 5) Make the appropriate changes in accordions-webui.yml for your new field.
+6) Add the field to the appropriate file in lib/bacds/Scheduler/Model/, see get_fields_for_input and get_fields_for_output.
+7) Run "plackup -Ilib -p 5000 bin/app.psgi" and you can test your change at http://bacds.org:5000 (note http not https).
-6) Run "make test" (see the "Install" section below for details) to see any changes needed in the unit tests and fix them up until they pass.
+8) Run "make test" (see the "Install" section below for details) to see any changes needed in the unit tests and fix them up until they pass.
-7) Then see the "Install" section below.
+9) Then see the "Install" section below.
-8) ...and coordinate that with repeating your schema changes in the live "schedule" database.
+10) ...and coordinate that with repeating your schema changes in the live "schedule" database.